-CT scans, PET scans, And MRIs are three of the most widely used diagnostic tests at Hollywood Diagnostics Center.
+CT scans, PET scans, And MRIs are three of the most widely used Diagnostics tests at Hollywood Diagnosticss Center.
 But how do they differ and when should one or the other be used?

 We have different examinations because each examination has the ability to see our bodies in a different way.